COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 - Gift Aid on cancelled events and loan waivers

 The Government has agreed to enable attendees of events that have been cancelled as a result of COVID-19 to be allowed to donate their event ticket price to the hosting charity, under Gift Aid, without the need for the price paid to be refunded to the ticket holder first.
 This change is permanent.
-In addition, HMRC is going to permit loans due to charities for which repayment is subsequently waived, to qualify for Gift Aid at the date of waiver.
-HMRC Guidance confirming these changes is awaited.
+In addition, HMRC will now permit loans due to charities for which repayment is subsequently waived, to qualify for Gift Aid at the date of waiver.

 For both ‘cancelled event donations’ and ‘loan waiver donations’, there are conditions that have to be met.
-Existing guidance which is set out here will be updated in due course to reflect the change in policy.
+The original announcement can be found here and updated guidance for charities can be found here.

 Note that the relaxation only applies to cancelled and not postponed events.